RumeelHussainbnb/CoreDAODocs/docs/intro.md

     * [Run a Snapshot Node on the Core Chain Network](./Node/config/snapshot-node-config.md)

 ## 👨‍🔧 Building on Core Chain
-Starting building on the Core Chain and Contribute the BTC DeFi Landscape
+Starting building on the Core Chain and Contribute to the BTC DeFi Landscape
     * [Explore the Developer Tooling Landscape](./Dev-Guide/dev-tools.md)
     * [Configure your Wallets with Core Network](./Dev-Guide/core-testnet-wallet-config.md)
     * [Fund your wallets with tCORE](./Dev-Guide/core-faucet.md)